hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ## Overview of Architecture

-The FPC Lite architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC client, which sits onto the Fabric client.
+The FPC Lite architecture is constituted by a set of components which are designed to work atop of an unmodified Hyperledger Fabric framework: the FPC Chaincode package and the Enclave registry chaincode, which run on the Fabric Peer; the FPC Client, which sits onto the Fabric client.
 The architecture is agnostic to other Fabric components such as the ordering, gossip or membership services.

 ![Architecture](../images/fpc/high-level/Slide2.png)

 ### Chaincode Enclave

-Within the peer, the TEE (i.e., the Chaincode Enclave) determines the trust boundary that separates the sensitive FPC chaincode (and shim) from the rest of system.
+Within the peer, the TEE (i.e., the Chaincode Enclave) determines the trust boundary that separates the sensitive FPC Chaincode (and shim) from the rest of system.
-The FPC chaincode implements the smart contract logic (see the FPC chaincode development section) using C/C++.
+The FPC Chaincode implements the smart contract logic (see the FPC Chaincode development section) using C/C++.
 In particular, the TEE enhances confidentiality and integrity for code and data inside the enclave against external threats from untrusted space.
-In other words, a FPC chaincode and its data are isolated from the peer.
+In other words, a FPC Chaincode and its data are isolated from the peer.
 Also, the code inside the enclave uses cryptographic mechanisms to securely store (resp. retrieve) any data (i.e., chaincode state) to (resp. from) the ledger in untrusted space.
-The Chaincode Enclave is embedded in a Go-based chaincode using `cgo` to communicate with the C code inside the Chaincode Enclave, we refer to this as FPC chaincode package.
+The Chaincode Enclave is embedded in a Go-based chaincode using `cgo` to communicate with the C code inside the Chaincode Enclave, we refer to this as FPC Chaincode package.

 ### FPC Shim

-Similar, to standard Fabric programming model, the FPC chaincode can access ledger state (world state) from the (untrusted) peer through the FPC shim interface.
+Similar, to standard Fabric programming model, the FPC Chaincode can access ledger state (world state) from the (untrusted) peer through the FPC Shim interface.
-It consists of two components: the FPC shim residing within the Chaincode Enclave, and its counterpart outside the enclave.
+It consists of two components: the FPC Shim residing within the Chaincode Enclave, and its counterpart outside the enclave.
-Most importantly, the FPC shim implements the security features to protect any sensitive data (e.g., authenticated encryption/decryption of ledger data, digital signatures over responses, etc.).
+Most importantly, the FPC Shim implements the security features to protect any sensitive data (e.g., authenticated encryption/decryption of ledger data, digital signatures over responses, etc.).
-Notably, none of these features (or relative cryptographic keys) are exposed to the FPC chaincode.
+Notably, none of these features (or relative cryptographic keys) are exposed to the FPC Chaincode.
-During an FPC transaction invocation, the FPC shim inside the enclave represents the endpoint of the secure channel between the FPC client and the FPC chaincode.
+During an FPC transaction invocation, the FPC Shim inside the enclave represents the endpoint of the secure channel between the FPC Client and the FPC Chaincode.
 Hence, at the lower level of the protocol stack, the Fabric client and the peer only handle encrypted and integrity protected transactional information.
-Inside the Chaincode Enclave, a C++ based FPC Shim is available to FPC chaincode developers.
+Inside the Chaincode Enclave, a C++ based FPC Shim is available to FPC Chaincode developers.
 This shim follows the programming model of the Fabric Go shim, though using a different language.
-For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
+The FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future (see also Not-(Yet)-Supported section).
 These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)**

 ### Enclave Registry

 The Enclave Registry Chaincode (ERCC) helps to establish trust in the enclave and the secure channel.
 This is a component which maintains a list of all Chaincode Enclaves deployed on the peers in a channel.
 The registry associates with each enclave their identity, associated public keys and an attestation linking them.
-In detail, after an FPC chaincode definition is committed on the channel, the chaincode's hosting enclave must be registered with the Enclave Registry, in order to become operational.
+In detail, after an FPC Chaincode definition is committed on the channel, the chaincode's hosting enclave must be registered with the Enclave Registry, in order to become operational.
 The registry verifies and stores on the ledger an enclave attestation (signed by the trusted hardware manufacturer) and its public keys.

 Additionally, the registry manages chaincode specific keys, including a chaincode public encryption key, and facilitates corresponding key-management among authorized chaincode enclaves.
 Lastly, the registry also records information required to bootstrap the validation of attestation.
 All of the above listed information is committed on the ledger.
 This enables any channel member to inspect an enclave attestation to verify the genuinity of the enclave in order to establish trust in its public keys.
-The registry is particularly relevant for clients, for retrieving an FPC chaincode's public keys and set up a direct secure channel.
+The registry is particularly relevant for clients, for retrieving an FPC Chaincode's public keys and set up a direct secure channel.

 ### Enclave Endorsement Validation
-The Enclave Endorsement Validation component verifies the correctness of a result of an FPC chaincode execution and persists state updates to the ledger.
+The Enclave Endorsement Validation component verifies the correctness of a result of an FPC Chaincode execution and persists state updates to the ledger.
-In particular, the Validation Logic receives the output of a FPC chaincode invocation, which is encrypted and signed by the enclave.
+In particular, the Validation Logic receives the output of a FPC Chaincode invocation, which is encrypted and signed by the enclave.
 The validation logic verifies the signature over the enclave execution response and that the response was produces by an enclave registered at the  Enclave Registry.
-Once the verification succeeds, the Enclave Endorsement Validation component applies any state updates issued by the FPC chaincode.
+Once the verification succeeds, the Enclave Endorsement Validation component applies any state updates issued by the FPC Chaincode.
-As the Validation logic is bundled together with the FPC chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
+As the Validation logic is bundled together with the FPC Chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
-Hence, they will be visible to the FPC chaincode in subsequent invocations.
+Hence, they will be visible to the FPC Chaincode in subsequent invocations.

 ## Deployment Process

-This section details the turn-up process for a FPC chaincode.
+This section details the turn-up process for a FPC Chaincode.
 The normal Fabric chaincode deployment is extended with the creation and registration of a chaincode enclave as illustrated in the figure below.

 ![Deployment](../images/fpc/high-level/Slide3.png)